 I thought it would be good to get these thoughts down, since I haven’t really assembled them in one place before.
 Reasons to hire an architect are very different when it comes to commercial buildings, namely because architects are required by law for commercial buildings.

-Also, using an architect allows owners to receive multiple bids for a project, which can then be evaluated for best value to the owner.
-I know this is a lot, but it’s really just the tip of the iceberg.
+- Using an architect allows owners to receive multiple bids for a project, which can then be evaluated for best value to the owner.

-Did I mention Professional Liability and Errors and Omissions insurances?
-Well, my bet is that not a single contractor (locally, anyway) carries that coverage, which protects both the architect and the owner in the event something gets built wrong due to a mistake in the drawings.
+- General Liability and Errors and Omissions insurances, which protects both the architect and the owner in the event something gets built wrong due to a mistake in the drawings.

 - Architects save owners money over the life of a project.
 Like the saying goes, an ounce of prevention is worth a pound of cure.
 Similarly, paying an architect to iron out and document all of the decisions before construction begins is far less expensive than trying to make corrections in the field (materials, time, and labor).
 In addition, the cost to operate a building over its life cycle can easily be reduced through the thoughtful inclusion of both passive and active climate control measures.

 - Good design sells!
 Real estate prices are almost universally higher for houses designed by architects.

 This is a living document, meaning that it will be added to and edited over time.
 Please contact Shue Design Associates with any questions at email@example.com.